 Cat Breeds Most Likely to Develop Odd Eye

-Furthermore, a white cat with two blue eyes is three to five times more likely to be deaf than a cat with two non-blue eyes.
+Furthermore, a white cat with two blue eyes is 3-5 times more likely to be deaf than a cat with two non-blue eyes.
 A cat with one blue eye is about twice as likely to be deaf as a cat with two non-blue eyes.

-This is because the white gene can occasionally cause the degradation of the cochlea and disrupt the melanocyte migration into one or both eyes.
-The cochlea is an integral part of the inner ear for a cat’s hearing, resulting in irreversible deafness in one or both ears.
+The white gene can cause the degradation of the cochlea and disrupt the melanocyte migration into one or both eyes.
+The cochlea is an integral part of the inner ear, resulting in irreversible deafness in one or both ears.

-The most likely cat breeds to develop odd eye are as follows:
+The most likely cat breeds to develop odd eye syndrome are as follows:

-However, the breed’s true genetics aren’t similar to other Japanese cats, causing many experts to question their origin.
-Many Japanese Bobtails will later develop gold eyes, so cats with heterochromia are most likely to have one blue and one gold eye.
-This is due to their genes, as many Japanese Bobtails have pure white coats or white coats with brown and grey spots.
+Cats with heterochromia are most likely to have one blue eye and one gold eye.
+This is due to their genes, as many have pure white coats or white coats with brown and grey spots.

 Because the Turkish Angora has either the white or white-spotted gene, both heterochromia and deafness are common conditions of the breed.

-Interestingly, even though the majority of Turkish Vans are white, heterochromia is not the breed’s most dominating feature.
+Even though most Turkish Vans are white, heterochromia isn’t the breed’s most dominant feature.
 There are no Turkish Van cats with green eyes, but they can be amber, blue, or a mixture of both.

 Many Khao Manees will retain at least one blue eye from kittenhood, where the melanin has failed to move to the iris.
 This is what gives them their unique and highly sought-after look.

-Their large, round eyes will typically be yellow or light green, while the blue eye is usually vivid and beautifully deep in color.
-This is why odd eye Sphynxes make such sought-after pets.
+Their large, round eyes will usually be yellow or light green, while the blue eye is usually vivid and deep in color.
+This is why odd-eye Sphynxes are such sought-after cats.

 How Rare Are Odd Eyed Cats?

-To put into context the rarity of odd eye syndrome, white cats make up around 5% of the cat population.
-Of this, between 1-2% of the population will have either two blue eyes or one blue eye.
+To put into context the rarity of odd eye syndrome, white cats make up around 5% of the feline population.
+Of this, 1-2% of the population will have two blue eyes or one blue eye.